riyasagar/Kidney-Disease-Predictor/README.md

-# 🩺 Kidney Disease Prediction
+# 🩺 Kidney Disease Predictior

 A **Machine Learning** based web application that analyzes medical parameters to predict **Chronic Kidney Disease (CKD)**.
 It combines a **Random Forest model** with a **Flask-powered web interface** for real-time predictions.